Punktum-dk/dsu-service-specification/README.md

 <a id="introduction"></a>
 ## Introduction

 DSU is short for DS Update.
-DSU is a proprietary protocol and service developed and offered by DK Hostmaster as an interface for updating DNSSEC related DS records associated with a .dk domain name.
+DSU is a proprietary protocol and service developed and offered by Punktum dk as an interface for updating DNSSEC related DS records associated with a .dk domain name.

 The protocol is based on HTTP and the parameters are transferred as POST-variables.
 The response contains an HTTP header and a brief message for human interpretation.
 The interface interprets a call as an atomic operation.
 If errors occur, all changes are rejected and no existing DS records are deleted.